Ukraine's interior minister dies after his helicopter crashes at a school

 Information about the victims is still emerging, but at least nine people aboard the helicopter were reportedly killed, including the crew.
 Ukraine's presidential website says the interior ministry's entire leadership died in the tragedy, including first deputy Yevhen Yenin, State Secretary of the MIA Yuri Lubkovych, and their assistants.

+The crash sent a door-sized panel from the helicopter and other parts of the aircraft flying across the kindergarten's playground.
+There and in an adjacent area, blankets were used to cover bodies on the ground.

+Near the scene of the crash, local residents began laying flowers and small knit stuffed animals, creating a memorial to those who were lost as emergency crews continued to clear debris from the area.

-The interior ministry oversees law enforcement, the police force, the national guard and state emergency services.
-According to an official from the president's office, the group had been traveling to one of the country's hot spots.
+Ukraine's interior ministry oversees law enforcement, the police force, the national guard and state emergency services.
+According to an official from the president's office, Monastyrsky's group had been traveling to one of the country's hot spots.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.